Jaramilloh/Process-Light-Fields-Captured-With-Lytro-Camera/README.md

 ![video](LF/Videos/IMG_0001_video_gif.gif)

-Also, some part of the code will extract an [angular portion](LF/Angular) of 11x11 pixels (since 11x11 is the angular resolution of Lytri First Generation) and a downsampled angular portions of 5x5 pixels for different fixed spatial points.
+Also, some part of the code will extract an [angular portion](LF/Angular) of 9x9 pixels (since 9x9 is the angular resolution of Lytro First Generation) and a downsampled angular portions of 5x5 pixels for different fixed spatial points.
 Feel free to use it or modify it as well.

 **Angular Portion at (0, 0) spatial coordinate**